Au pair: Germany

 Many independent agents are members of the Au Pair Society which has two offices in Germany and more than 40 members.
-The Society’s web site carries contact details for its members with links to agency web sites.
+The Society's website carries contact details for its members with links to agency websites.
 Commercial au pair agencies do not charge a placement fee to incoming au pairs.

-The Au-Pair Society e.V. is a member of the International Au Pair Association and is also in a committee ECAPS (European Committee for Au-Pair Standards) where members of National Organisation from several European countries have defined new Standards for Au-Pair programme in Europe.
+The Au-Pair Society e.V. is a member of the International Au Pair Association and is also in a committee ECAPS (European Committee for Au-Pair Standards) where members of National Organisation from several European countries have defined new Standards for Au-Pair program in Europe.

 Non-EU citizens no older than 24 can become au pairs through a German agency.
 Americans and Canadians do not need to apply for a residence and work permit before leaving their home countries; however, it is a general requirement that au pairs prove that they have studied German.

-The monthly pocket money for an au pair in Germany was raised to 260 euros ($300+) in 2006.
+As per Au Pair Wave agency, the monthly pocket money for an au pair in Germany was raised to 280 euros ($300+) in 2023.
 The majority of families also give their au pairs a monthly travel pass and other benefits such as a contribution to course fees or travel expenses.